Jeddunk/KoalaGeddon-Configurator/README.md

 # Features
 - Simple TTK GUI with the Breeze theme.
 - Will modify the configuration file (Config.jsonc) for each platform, by enabling or disabling injection and replication and by adding or removing id's from the blacklist.
 - Simple ID searcher for Steam
+> The max number of results refers to each of the options available for the search, all duplicates are removed before displaying, as such, you may see a lower number of results overall.
 - Pictures bloody everywhere 😄

 # Installation/Usage